 What causes a varicocele to form?

 Experts aren’t entirely sure what causes varicoceles.
-However, faulty vein valves inside of your spermatic cord––the tube that carries blood to and from your testicles––may play a role.
+However, faulty vein valves inside of your spermatic cord may play a role.
+This is the tube that carries blood to and from your testicles.
+It plays a vital role in keeping the reproductive system functional.

 If your vein valves fail, blood can’t flow properly, causing a backup.
-Over time, this leads to a backup of blood that may damage one or both testicles and, in turn, your fertility.
+Over time, this leads to a backup of blood.
+If it progresses far enough, this backup may damage one or both testicles.
+In turn, this leads to damaging your fertility.

 How are varicoceles diagnosed?

 At Comprehensive Urology, the team uses state-of-the-art testing to diagnose varicoceles.
 Depending on your symptoms and health history, they might recommend high-resolution ultrasonography or in-house hormonal testing.

 - High-resolution ultrasonography uses sound waves to take detailed pictures of the inside of your body.
 It’s safe and entirely noninvasive.

 - In-house hormonal testing is also minimally invasive.
 It involves your Comprehensive Urology provider drawing a blood sample and running it through several laboratory tests.